 Meetings for Undergraduates

 Our student researchers frequently submit abstracts and receive invitations to share research results beyond WSU.
 They travel to present at regional, national, and even international meetings in their discipline.
-For some, these venues offer their first experience to make and deliver a research presentation, though most choose to start at SURCA or college-level dissemination events.
+For some, these venues offer their first experience to make and deliver a research presentation, though most choose to start at the local level, at SURCA or college-level dissemination events on campus.

-Meetings specifically for undergraduates include, but are not limited to, the following:
+Meetings specifically for undergraduates that have student support for travel funding include, but are not limited to:

 - National Conference on Undergraduate Research (NCUR), which features all types of research including the creative and performing arts.

 - Annual Biomedical Research Conference for Minority Students (ABRCMS), which is geared toward students involved in biomedical research (e.g. engineering, social sciences, biological, etc.).